DykemaBill/virustracker/README.md

 - Add logo size to configuration file - DONE
 - Move world and country titles to the lefthand area to make more room to add cities/provinces - DONE
 - Add cities/provinces to configuration file and display under countries - DONE
-- Change regions to hide by default in the page
+- Change regions to hide by default in the page - DONE
+- Sort regions by state then county if US
 - Log clean-up/archive
 - Look into direct OData access to Johns Hopkins University, likely separate project